Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

-We will show now that if $n>2$ and $(\cL^n,g)$ is a compact, connected, hyperbolic lamination which is topologically homogeneous or, equivalently, a McCord solenoid, then there exists a compact, orientable, connected, hyperbolic $n$-manifold $(M^n,h)$ such that $(\cL^n,g)$ is the inverse limit of an increasing tower of regular coverings of finite order which are local isometries and the laminated metric $g$ on $\cL^n$ is leafwise isometric to the laminated metric obtained as the pullback of the hyperbolic metric $h$ on $M^n$ under the canonical projection $\Pi:\cL^n\to{M^n}$ (\ie it is the {\it canonical metric}).
-By {\it remark} \ref{UPM} about the universal property of the algebraic universal cover, in order to prove that every laminated metric is transversally locally constant it is enough to prove the case when $\cL^n$ is homeomorphic to the algebraic universal covering $\mathbb{M}$.
+\noi By {\it remark} \ref {Mishyp} a hyperbolic McCord solenoid is homeomorphic to a McCord solenoid based ({\it definition }\ref{McCord-Solenoids}) on a compact hyperbolic $n$-manifold.
+In what follows we will show the stronger fact that if $n\geq3$ and $(\cL^n,g)$ is a compact, connected, hyperbolic lamination which is topologically homogeneous or, equivalently, a McCord solenoid, then there exists a compact, orientable, connected, hyperbolic $n$-manifold $(M^n,h)$ such that $(\cL^n,g)$ is the inverse limit of an increasing tower of regular coverings of finite order which are local isometries and the laminated metric $g$ on $\cL^n$ is leafwise isometric to the laminated metric obtained as the pullback of the hyperbolic metric $h$ on $M^n$ under the canonical projection $\Pi:\cL^n\to{M^n}$ (\ie it is the {\it canonical metric}).
+By {\it remark} \ref{UPM} about the universal property of the algebraic universal covering, to prove that every laminated metric is transversally locally constant, it is enough to prove the case when $\cL^n$ is homeomorphic to the algebraic universal covering $\mathbb{M}$.
 We need to show that any laminated hyperbolic Riemannian metric on $\mathbb{M}$ is isometric to the canonical laminated hyperbolic metric $g_{\rm{can}}$ \ie the pullback metric under the projection $\Pi:\mathbb{M}\to{M}$, restricted to the leaves, of the hyperbolic metric on $M$. \begin{remark} For $n\geq3$ the laminated hyperbolic metric $g_{\rm{can}}$ is invariant under the action of $\pi_1(M)\times\widehat{\pi_1(M)}$.
 For $n\geq3$ this property characterizes this canonical metric \ie it is ``transversally locally constant'' (TLC) in Sullivan's notation \cite{Su2} page 549.
-In fact, for $n\geq3$ the structure is transversally constant: {\it The Teichmüller space of hyperbolic metrics on $\cL^n$ reduces to one point}.
-This is false when $n=2$, since not every metric is TLC although they are dense in the Teichmüller space.
-This is the reason the Teichmüller space of $\cL_{\mathcal{h}}$ is infinite-dimensional. \end{remark}
+In fact, for $n\geq3$ the structure is actually transversally constant: {\it The Teichmüller space of hyperbolic metrics on $\cL^n$ reduces to one point}.

+\noi This is false when $n=2$, since not every metric is TLC although they are dense in the Teichmüller space.
+This is the reason the Teichmüller space of $\cL_{\mathcal{h}}$ ({\it definition} \ref{UHL}) is infinite-dimensional.
+In fact, in \cite{BV} it is shown that Sullivan’s Teichmüller space is Kähler isometric biholomophic to the space of continuous functions from the profinite completion of the fundamental group of a compact Riemann surface of genus greater than or equal to two to the Teichmüller space of this surface; i.e. one finds natural Kähler coordinates for the Sullivan’s Teichmüller space.
+It is an important example of an infinite dimensional Kähler manifold. \end{remark}